 If you’re planning on making your own film, then I will also recommend our Storyboarding Foundations course, which not only teaches the basics of storyboarding art, but also covers the best software to make those boards.
 It’s a must-watch for aspiring filmmakers.

-To finish it off we recommend our free course Making an Animated Movie.
+To finish it off we recommend our course Making an Animated Movie.
 The course covers the entire process of making an animated short film from start to finish.
-It’s a great intro to animation filmmaking, and it’s 100% free.
+It’s a great intro to animation filmmaking, and it comes bundled with any course you buy.